+According to a study by lobby group Young Invincibles, Millennials earn on average 20% less than their parents at the same stage of their lives, even though they are more qualified.
+This is probably one of the reasons why they are more attentive to their savings.
+Renowned fo their optimism, people born between the early 1980s and the end of the 1990s have nonetheless a sense of responsibility: according to a recent study, millennials are even thriftier than the previous generations.
 On average, they are spending 4 hours per week managing their personal finances from their office, when GenX would spend only two, and Baby boomers just one, explains a survey conducted by Boston Research Technology for Bank of America.
-What's interesting is that, unlike previous generations, it is not so much for retirement plans but rather for pleasure: Millenials save to “relax” and “release tensions”.
-This "fear-of-missing-out" (FOMO) actually pushes them to spend their money primarily on travel (81%), dinners (65%), and Sport (55%) rather than keeping it for their old age.
+What's interesting is that, unlike previous generations, it is not so much for retirement plans but rather for pleasure: Millenials save to 'relax' and 'release tensions'.
+This 'fear-of-missing-out' (FOMO) actually pushes them to spend their money primarily on travel (81%), dinners (65%), and sport (55%) rather than keeping it for their old age.